VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 * VmAnomaly - VictoriaMetrics Anomaly Detection service.

 ### Grafana setup
-To anable VictoriaMetrics datasource as the default in Grafana we need to create a file `datasource.yml`
+To enable VictoriaMetrics datasource as the default in Grafana we need to create a file `datasource.yml`
 ```
 apiVersion: 1